 • Increased dietary cholesterol reduced vitamin C levels – and, conversely, vitamin C supplementation decreased cholesterol levels.

-• Willis found that Vitamin C reversed atherosclerosis in guinea pigs – like humans, they do not produce their own ascorbate
+• Willis found that Vitamin C reversed atherosclerosis in guinea pigs – like humans, they do not produce their own ascorbate.
+Willis GC et al, 1950’s studies.

 1971 – British physician, Dr. Constance Spittle, demonstrated that vitamin C therapy could lower or raise cholesterol depending on presence of plaque

-Why is the Medical Profession not Utilizing the Rath/Pauling Therapy for Iscaemic CVD?
+Why is the medical profession not utilizing the Rath/Pauling therapy for ischaemic CVD?

 The medical profession and the National Institutes of Health (NIH) were not interested or impressed with the Rath/Pauling findings.
 The idea that cardiovascular disease was due to a simple nutritional deficiency and that a simple regimen of inexpensive nutrients and low-level exercise to get those nutrients to circulate, was very threatening to a medical system geared to and economically dependent on invasive medical procedures and expensive prescription drugs.
 Drug companies and for-profit hospitals have hundreds of billions of dollars at stake in investment and future revenues in conventional heart and vascular therapy.
 If they were to become common knowledge, the Rath/Pauling findings and therapy would eradicate cardiovascular disease in humans.